 Also note that there’ll be no mad running during this course as the emphasis will be on reading maps correctly and taking bearings accurately.
 Speed demons will be slowed down on this session!

 There’ll be tea, coffee and hot chocolate and a bit of cake available.
 If you want something more substantive to snack on while we’re out on the mountain (snacks/sandwiches/fruit), just bring it along for yourself.

 Course Dates and Price

 All this for £60 per person.
 Each course has a maximum number of four participants, so there will be plenty of chances to ask all your burning questions.
-Currently the following dates are available:
+Dates and bookings are available on our Eventbrite page.

 Have a look here at our booking terms and conditions.

 If the dates don’t suit, don’t worry… just get in contact and we can arrange to run the course on a date and time that suits you best!